 - From Canyonlands National Park: 256 miles (~4 hours, 20 minutes)

 - From Grand Canyon South Rim: 370 miles, (~6 hours, 15 minutes)

 The nearest airport to Zion National Park is in St. George (SGU), about 155 miles away (~2 ½ hours).

 However, it is a smaller, regional airport and direct flights are limited.
 American Airlines, Delta, and United serve SGU through its regional hubs Phoenix and Dallas (American), Salt Lake City (Delta), Los Angeles and Denver (United).
 If you wish to fly into SGU, you must connect through one of these airports.

-While driving yourself will offer the greatest amount of flexibility during your one day in Bryce Canyon, if you do not wish so or do not have a car, there are numerous guided day tours available, mostly departing from Las Vegas.
+While driving yourself will offer the greatest amount of flexibility during your day trip to Bryce Canyon, if you do not wish so or do not have a car, there are numerous guided day tours available, mostly departing from Las Vegas.

-Here are some of the most highly rated one day in Bryce Canyon tours, that will introduce you to some of the top things to do in Bryce Canyon:
+Here are some of the most highly rated 1 day in Bryce Canyon tours, that will introduce you to some of the top highlights in Bryce Canyon:

 - Bryce Canyon 3-Hour Sightseeing Tour: This short but sweet tour takes you to see some of the highlights of Bryce Canyon.
 It includes a short hike at Fairyland Point and Inspiration Point, while introducing you to some of the most iconic sights inside the park, such as Thor’s Hammer, Natural Bridge, the Great Serpent, Queen Victoria, and more.

 - Bryce Canyon and Zion Small Group Tour: Explore both Bryce Canyon and Zion National Park, in an intimate group setting.
 You will spend the morning in Zion, and then head into Bryce Canyon after lunch, where you will stop at the park’s best viewpoints, and then have a few hours to explore on your own.